Kidnapping of Colleen Stan: Post-trial

-After the trial, Stan studied for an accounting degree, and, as reported by Mara Bovsun in a March 9, 2014, New York Daily News article, "tried to move on to a normal life, but misery followed her—a string of failed marriages and a troubled child, now in jail."
+After the trial, Stan studied for an accounting degree, and, as reported by Mara Bovsun in a New York Daily News article, "tried to move on to a normal life, but misery followed her—a string of failed marriages and a troubled child, now in jail."
 Stan also joined and volunteered for Redding Women's Refuge Center, an organization that helps abused women.
-Janice reverted to her maiden name, Lashley, became a registered associate social worker and has worked as a mental health professional.
+Janice reverted to her maiden name, Lashley, became a registered associate social worker, and has worked as a mental health professional.
 Stan has changed her last name; both Janice and Stan continue to live in California.

 Originally ineligible for parole until 2023, Hooker had his hearing date moved up seven years to 2015 through California's Elderly Parole Program.
-On April 16, 2015, his request for parole was denied.
+On April 16, 2015, his parole request was denied.
 Hooker would be eligible for another hearing in 2030.

 In 2020, California officials contacted Stan and advised her that they were looking into possibly granting Hooker parole in March 2021; it was speculated by the president of the Tehama County Deputy Sheriff's Association that this was due to the COVID-19 pandemic, but later reports clarified that Hooker was eligible for parole due to his accumulation of good credit in prison.
 After a hearing, a trial was set to determine if Hooker should be classified as a Sexually Violent Predator (SVP); if he is, he will be sent to a mental facility indefinitely and will be ineligible for parole.
-The trial has been delayed numerous times; a jury trial is now set for January 26, 2026.
+The trial has been delayed numerous times; Jury selection began in mid-May 2026, and the trial is expected to last about four weeks.

+Hooker has been blocked from release in June 2026.